-14 D.20-07-032 at 5, 7 and CoL 1, 3.
+15 D.20-07-032 at 5, 7 and CoL 1, 3.

-15 See D.20-01-002 Decision Modifying the Commission's Rate Case Plan for Energy Utilities at 8-19.
+16 See D.20-01-002 Decision Modifying the Commission's Rate Case Plan for Energy Utilities at 8-19.

-16 Pub.
+17 Pub.
 Util.
 Code Section 454(a)-(b) is the basis for Rule 3.2(d) of the Commission's Rule of Practice and Procedure (Rules) requiring utilities notice the public of applications for rate increases, and include rate impacts by customer classification in order to facilitate public input on the application.
 Pub.
 Util.
 Code Section 454(c) is the basis for Rule 3.2(a)(3) requiring utility applicants for rate changes to include rate impacts and, when the requested new revenue increase exceeds of one percent of current revenues, to include in the application rate impacts by customer classification.

-(c) The commission may adopt rules it considers reasonable and proper for each class of public utility providing for the nature of the showing required to be made in support of proposed rate changes, the form and manner of the presentation of the showing, with or without a hearing, and the procedure to be followed in the consideration thereof.
-Rules applicable to common carriers may provide for the publication and filing of any proposed rate change together with a written showing in support thereof, giving notice of the filing and showing in support thereof to the public, granting an opportunity for protests thereto, and to the consideration of, and action on, the showing and any protests filed thereto by the commission, with or without hearing. [...]
+with a written showing in support thereof, giving notice of the filing and showing in support thereof to the public, granting an opportunity for protests thereto, and to the consideration of, and action on, the showing and any protests filed thereto by the commission, with or without hearing. [...]